cdown/chrisdown.name/_posts/2020-04-13-unprivileged-userland-container-without-root-or-userns.md

 might work, it just hangs:

 {% highlight bash %}
-laptop % mosh --server '.local/share/junest/bin/junest proot -- mosh-server' remote.server
+laptop % mosh --server '~/.local/share/junest/bin/junest proot -- mosh-server' remote.server
 {% endhighlight %}

-The reason for this is because, while `mosh-client` *does* successfully get the MOSH_KEY, it also waits for `mosh-server` to detach.
-However, this never happens since the proot session is being held open by that detached `mosh-server`.
+The reason for this is because, while `mosh-client` *does* successfully get the MOSH_KEY, it also waits for `mosh-server` to detach, and thus the child process to exit.
+However, the child process launched by `--server` never detaches, since the proot session is being held open by that detached `mosh-server`.

 To solve this, I wrote a simple shell script which forks `mosh-server` into the background, reads its output and prints it to stdout, and exits when the